Maryland

 Overview

 Maryland, affectionately nicknamed the 'Old Line State,' boasts a rich tapestry of maritime history and diverse industries.
-Situated along the Chesapeake Bay, this Atlantic coastal state is renowned for its vibrant seafood culture, especially its succulent blue crabs.
-Furthermore, Maryland thrives as a hub for biotechnology, defense contracting, and high-tech innovation, driving the region's economic growth and scientific progress.
+Situated along the Chesapeake Bay, this Mid-Atlantic state is renowned for its vibrant seafood culture, especially its succulent blue crabs, and thrives as a global hub for biotechnology, defense contracting, and high-tech innovation.

 Historical Significance